almaan/breast_dge/scripts/DGE_analysis/notes.md

 * Could potentially write small software for her to do that
 * Use Youden's J statistics to find a good threshold

+* Write bash script to analyze each patient individually [X]

 ## Problems :

 1. _Problem - Null Rank matrix_ : SOLVED [X]